sonuyohannan/React-Express-Login/README.md

-# A simple Login App using React + Typescript + Express
+# A simple Login App using React + Typescript + Express +MySql
-Demonstrating a simple login authentication(Not included security and encryptions) in React with express as backend.
-Here only showing the basic login without database.
-The values are hardcoded now , and checking user entered credential against backend hardcoded values.
+Demonstrating a simple login authentication(Not included security and encryptions) in React with express as backend and Mysql (database).

 1.clone the react project
 2.cd  my-login-page
 3.npm run dev
+4.Create a db in mysql "login_db"

 For run the server